 Policy on attendance: Students are expected to attend class on a regular basis.
-If you are unable to attend a class I need to be informed by you before class begins.
 I will also be utilizing polling for attendance and daily questions for participation.

 Drop/Add: Students may drop classes according to University/Department Policy.
 You should speak to me if you would like to add the course before attempting to do so.
 Students must fill out appropriate forms and meet University deadlines to drop or add classes.